Solar PV

 Solar panel with rain drops on a nano coating.

-How to clean solar panels on roof
+How to clean solar panels on your roof

 Can I hire a solar panel cleaner instead?